 Job offers do not come around quite too often, so there are chances that we settle for them quickly.
-However, this can be considered as the right move at all times.
+However, this can be considered the right move at all times.
 Most candidates do not even negotiate their offers when they have been waiting to switch their jobs for a long time.
 But if you think you are being offered a salary that is less than what you deserve, you must negotiate it.

 2. Disclosing your ideal salary in advance

 In most cases, interviewers ask candidates about their ideal salary expectations.
 Though this is a difficult question to answer, you have to respond to this smartly without making any commitments beforehand.
 If you tell them the exact figures you are expecting to earn in the job, there will be no scope for negotiation.
-It would be best if you plan your answer with caution.
+It would be best if you planned your answer with caution.